 All lasers use concentrated light to generate precise and intense heat.
-There are two basic types of prostate laser surgery:
+Laser surgery removes excess prostate tissue by:

-The type of prostate laser surgery your doctor will use depends on several factors, including the size of your prostate, your health, the type of laser equipment available and your doctor's training.
+The type of laser surgery your doctor will perform depends on several factors, including the size of your prostate, your health, the type of laser equipment available and your doctor's training.

 Why it's done

-Prostate laser surgery helps reduce urinary symptoms in most men with BPH.
-BPH symptoms can include:
+Prostate laser surgery helps reduce urinary symptoms caused by BPH.
+Urinary symptoms caused by BPH can include: